-Let me tell you—he was smooth.
-Montgomery quickly figured out what I wanted to hear, and then mouthed the words.
+Let me tell you—Montgomery was smooth.
+He quickly figured out what I wanted to hear, and then mouthed the words.
 He surrounded himself with the trappings of credibility—military uniforms and documents, photos of himself with famous people, enough paperwork to create a fire hazard.
-He presented himself as the accomplished and connected entrepreneur who would soon have us living in “the lap of luxury”—if I would just help him over the hump.
+He presented himself as an accomplished and connected entrepreneur who would soon have us living in “the lap of luxury”—if I would just help him over the hump.

 Montgomery told me two kinds of lies:

 Lies mixed with truth.
 His story would be plausible, but I’d notice inconsistencies.
 When I questioned the discrepancies, he would either explain them away or accuse me of being paranoid.

 Totally brazen lies.
 A normal person, even one prone to exaggeration, would never think of making the extraordinary claims that Montgomery made.
 For example, Montgomery said he was awarded the Victoria Cross, Australia’s highest military honor, for his heroism in the Vietnam War.
 Well, he never won the medal.
 He never fought in Vietnam.
 And even though he walked my dog every morning wearing a Special Forces beret, he never served in the military.

 I left Montgomery because I discovered he was cheating on me.
 But it wasn’t until I went through the papers he left in my house and called some of the “other women” that I realized everything he told me was a lie.

 It was my therapist (believe me, I had some issues to work out) who first suggested that Montgomery might be a sociopath.
 I was totally unfamiliar with the term, but in an effort to understand what had happened, I researched it.
 I found a book called Without Conscience by Dr. Robert Hare, an international expert on psychopaths (a form of sociopath).
 His book described Montgomery precisely.